-- Click here to review bills introduced this year in our Bill Tracker.
+- Click here to review issues being discussed in our Bill Tracker.

 TAKE ACTION & ADVOCATE.

-- Click here for the most recent update of our Guide to the Iowa Legislature to find out more about the process.
+- Click here for the most recent update of our Guide to the Iowa Legislature to find out more about the process (updated 1/5/22).

-- Click here for our updated Advocacy Toolkit.
+- Click here for our new 2022 Advocacy Toolkit.

-- Click here to use our Advocacy Hub to connect with your elected officials through phone, email or social media.
+- Click here to use our Action Center to connect with your elected officials through phone or email.

 - Click here to find a town hall meeting or candidate forum near you.

 January 2022 Capitol Chat